 Architecture(s) of Connection

-research into regenerative practice
+research into spatial practice

-How can we imagine human inhabitation otherwise?
-Can architecture contribute to cultivation of ecological futures?
-Is it possible for spatial practices to facilitate multispecies care, embodied conviviality, and restoration of bonding with the living worlds?
-Foresta as a platform for transdisciplinary research, learning and prototyping new ways of multispecies togetherness holds space for collaborations with spatial practitioners to develop tools, processes and structures that prioritize planetary habitability, well-being and re-enchantment.
-On this page we share our inquiries, conversations, residencies and learnings.
+Foresta as a platform for transdisciplinary research, learning and prototyping new ways of multispecies togetherness holds space for collaborations with spatial practitioners to develop ideas, tools, processes and structures that prioritize planetary habitability, well-being and re-enchantment.
+On this page we share our inquiries, conversations, residencies and learnings from this living lab for post-anthropocentric and multispecies thinking and co-creation.

 As a way to begin our research-as-necessity we are contemplating a bigger picture, the wider territorial scales of thought and action, pondering on how a more respectful cohabitation can be real, and what critical perspectives may assist in framing the contemporary architectural practices that promote life, diversity and coexistence.
 Conversation partners include Alan Organschi, Andrés Jaque, Ann Light, Gilles Clément, Martín Ávila, and others.